 What causes CPS to become involved in your and your child's lives?

 CPS is obligated to look into the veracity of every single allegation of abuse or neglect of a child that is made to them.
 Whether or not a full-fledged investigation will occur is an entirely different story.
-Still, if there is any indication that abuse or neglect did occur, you will likely be receiving a visit from a CPS caseworker.
+Still, if there is any indication that abuse or neglect did happen, you will likely be receiving a visit from a CPS caseworker.

 How CPS will make contact with you and possibly your child